 Well, the add-on lenses are adding quality to your phone camera’s best lens, whereas the ultra-wide camera is incompatible with these lenses.
 The opening of an ultra-wide lens cannot work with an add-on lens; it’s too wide.
 As a result, these fancy lenses are pretty useless for professional-grade mobile photography.

 Comparing the Best Wide Angle Lenses for Mobile Photography

 [su_image_carousel source=”media: 2401,2402,2405″ slides_style=”photo” crop=”none” align=”center” max_width=”375px” captions=”yes” link=”custom” image_size=”full”]

 First, let’s take note of the image gallery above where you can see the differences between telephoto, native, and wide lenses.
 The first thing that pops out to me is the difference in the field of view in each image.
 Each type of lens is designed with a style of cell phone photography in mind and it’s clear that FOV is a big part of their differences.

 Wide angle lenses suit photography that focuses on leading lines, natural light, and the angle of view among other things.
 In short, if you like landscapes, cityscapes, or anything in between then a wide lens is for you.

 So, you’ve admitted that a wide-angle lens is better than shooting with the native one.
 You know it’s also ideal for your style of content.
 Now you’re wondering where to begin.

 Well, if you’re a sports enthusiast who enjoys March Madness, then you’ll love this video from Taylor Moore (even if you don’t like sports, check out the video for the content).
-He’s created an engaging bracket-style competition to compare eight different brands of wide-angle lenses for smartphones.
+He’s created an engaging bracket-style competition to compare eight different brands of wide-angle lenses for smartphones (we’ve compared the two most noteworthy offerings here).
 The video is an excellent introduction to the mobile photography industries big players.

 So, what products did Moore compare in his video?